holographicSol/PySubPlexed/PySubPlexed/README.md

 Summary: Use potentially all CPU cores easily with PySubPlexed in one line to get things done faster.

-A less powerful version of PyPortPlexed, but faster and designed for running on a single machine.
+Description: A less powerful version of my PyPortPlexed module, but faster and designed for running on a single machine.

 Things to remember: